willgarcia/rotc/02-k8s/02-04-replicaset/README.md

 ## Delete the replicaset

-The only way to permanently delete all pods / avoid them to be re-created is to also delete the replica set:
+The correct way to permanently delete all pods & avoid them being re-created is to delete the replica set:

 ```bash
 kubectl delete -f replicaset.yml